-Joel Connelly is retired (at last) after spending nearly forty-seven years writing for The Seattle Post Intelligencer and its online successor, SeattlePI.com, both owned by Hearst.
+Joel Connelly (1948-2026) was a revered political journalist and columnist who spent nearly forty-seven years writing for The Seattle Post Intelligencer and its online successor, SeattlePI.com, both owned by Hearst, before joining the Northwest Progressive Institute and Post Alley as a contributor.

-Connelly has reported on multiple presidential campaigns and from many national political conventions.
+Connelly reported on multiple presidential campaigns and from many national political conventions.
 During his career at the P-I, he interviewed Presidents Bill Clinton, Barack Obama, George W. Bush, and George H.W.
 Bush.
-He has covered Canada from Trudeau to Trudeau, written about the fiscal meltdown of the nuclear energy obsessed WPPSS consortium (pronounced Whoops) and public lands battles dating back to the Alpine Lakes Wilderness.
+He covered Canada from Trudeau to Trudeau, wrote about the fiscal meltdown of the nuclear energy obsessed WPPSS consortium (pronounced Whoops) and public lands battles dating back to the Alpine Lakes Wilderness.

 - on conservation and former four-term Idaho Governor Cecil Andrus;